Batemans holds regular Antiques, Collectables, Jewellery, Watches, Silver and Gold, Fine Art and Specialist Auctions throughout the year.

-We are pleased to offer a free verbal valuation service for any item brought to our Valuations Office between 10am and 4pm on Mondays and Fridays (Note: Office closed Tuesday to Thursday).
+We are pleased to offer a free verbal 'Valuation for Auction' service for any item brought to our Valuations Office and intended for auction sale with us.

 You can also email photos of any items you would like advice on by sending them to firstname.lastname@example.org.
-You can also use our useful photo upload tool and send us a message here on our Contact Us page.
+You can also use our photo upload tool and send us a message from our Contact Us page.

 This is a very useful service in particular for larger items that are difficult to bring to us!
-We will try to reply to email valuations as soon as we can but it can take several days if our Valuers are particularly busy.
+We will try to reply to email valuations as soon as we can but it can take several days or even weeks if our Valuers are particularly busy (which is very often unfortunately!).
 Please be aware it is sometimes difficult for us to give accurate valuations based on photos or descriptions alone, so any additional information you can give in your email, size, provenance, etc., will assist us in making a more accurate appraisal.

-Finally we would be pleased to assist if you require formal, written valuations for Insurance, Probate, Inheritance Tax or Family Division purposes.
-This is a chargeable service, please visit our Valuations page for more information.
+Finally we can assist if you require formal, written valuations for Insurance, Probate, Inheritance Tax or Family Division purposes.
+This is a chargeable service; please visit our Valuations page for more information.

 I want to enter my item into an auction.
 What do I do?